mobilejazz/harmony-reference/Interactor.md

 Interactors can perform from very easy to extremely complex operations.
 For this reason, it is a good practice to compose interactors in order to divide the reponsibility of each operation in its own interactor class.

-For example, we could have an interactor that retuns the time between now and a date:
+For example, we could have an interactor that returns the time between now and a date:

 ```swift
 // Swift